About Gloria Freeland

-I married Art, an electrical engineer and former professor at K-State, in 1988 and we have two daughters - Mariya, whom Art frequently refers to as M.B. for Mariya Beth and Katie, who often prefers to be called Katherine.
+I married Art, an electrical engineer and former professor at K-State, in 1988 and we have two daughters - Mariya, whom Art adopted and frequently refers to as M.B. for Mariya Beth, and Katie, who often prefers to be called Katherine.
 Art has an older daughter Karen, whom he usually calls Bear, and a son Matt.

 I have a passion for family history, photography and traveling.
 That latter passion has taken me to many parts of the United States as well as Europe, the UK, South America, and New Zealand.

 "Snapshots" - which now appears online as "Kansas Snapshots" - was published in The Riley (Kansas) Countian, a weekly newspaper, from November 2001 through February 2010.